REIsearch – A necessary bridge between citizens, researchers, and policy makers

-REIsearch is an innovative non-profit European initiative co-funded by the European Commission to demonstrate how a technological tool, coupled to a broad network of leading media, research institutions, researchers, civil society organisations, and citizens, can help policy makers to make better use of all knowledge and experience – wherever it may come from – to make better decisions, based on evidence and experience, for the benefit of society as a whole.
+REIsearch is an innovative non-profit European platform co-funded by the European Commission to demonstrate how a simple technological tool, coupled to a broad network of leading media, research institutions, researchers, civil society organisations, and citizens, can help policy makers to make better use of all knowledge and experience – wherever it may come from – to make better decisions, based on evidence and experience, for the benefit of society as a whole.

 “Innovation and new scientific discoveries are improving people’s lives and making our economy more competitive.
 Science should be open and freed from its traditional ivory tower; to be discussed, submitted to critique and fed with new perspectives.
 That’s why I warmly welcome efforts such as the REIsearch initiative to get Europeans engaged in the debate about science and research and inspire fresh ideas about how to solve some of our society’s most pressing problems” commented the President of the European Commission Jean-Claude Juncker.